Chalazion: All your questions answered!

 Chalazions are not cancers and they will not spread to other parts of the body.
-However, if the chalazion recurs multiple times in exactly the same spot then your doctor may consider a biopsy to remove to rule out a type of cancer called sebaceous cell carcinoma.
+However, if it recurs multiple times in the same spot then your doctor may consider a biopsy to remove it to rule out a type of cancer called sebaceous cell carcinoma.
 This is rare and usually occurs in the elderly.

 What’s inside a chalazion?

-A chalazion is a blocked meibomian gland.
-The gland secretes oils that are naturally released on to the surface of the eye with your tears in order to lubricate it.
-These oils harden inside the blocked gland causing a chalazion.
+The meibomian gland secretes oils that are naturally released onto the surface of the eye with your tears to lubricate it.
+These oils harden inside the blocked gland, causing a chalazion.

 Does apple cider get rid of a chalazion?

-Apple cider in itself is not a treatment for a chalazion.
-Hot flannels and massaging the chalazion regular is an effective treatment for chalazion.
+Apple cider in itself is not a treatment.
+Hot flannels and massaging it regularly are effective treatments.

-How would you get rid of a chalazion on your eyelid really fast?
+How would you get rid of a chalazion on your eyelid fast?

-There is no quick fix to removing a chalazion without surgery.
-The recommendation is to use warm compresses with a hot flannel or a heat mask for 5-10 mins 3-4 times/day.
-This should be used together with massage where pressure with the finger is applied on the cyst massaging downwards on the upper lid and upwards on the lower lid.
+There is no quick fix without surgery.
+We recommend using warm compresses with a hot flannel or a heat mask for 5-10 mins 3-4 times/day.

 Does diet affect a chalazion?

-Usually, diet does not affect a chalazion.
-However, one should always aim for a balanced and varied diet in order to maintain good health.
-There have been some unsubstantiated reports that a high dairy intake may result in blepharitis which can encourage chalazia to form.
+Usually, diet does not affect it.
+However, one should always aim for a balanced and varied diet to maintain good health.
+There have been some unsubstantiated reports that a high dairy intake may result in blepharitis, which can encourage chalazia to form.

 How many days does a chalazion last?

-A chalazion can last from anywhere between 10 days and several months.
+It can last anywhere between 10 days and several months.
 Regular hot compress and massage can help get rid of it faster.
-However, if it is large or persisting after 3-4 weeks or is unsightly to you, then you should consider surgery to get rid of it.
+However, if it is large or persisting after 3-4 weeks, or is unsightly to you, consider surgery to get rid of it.